praveennhiremath/learning-library/developer-library/microservices-data-refactoring/detect-communities/detect-communities.md

 	```
  	Where
    * com.oracle.ms.app.InfomapGraphClient - Main class which loads the graph and runs the Infomap to identify the Clusters.
-   * WHERE 5 IS "MaxNumberOfIterations".
+   * 5 is MaxNumberOfIterations for Infomap Algorithm.
 You can change it to any positive integer

 *Output*